optis-nv/htf-2025-api/README.md

 ### Temperature Readings

-- `GET /api/temperatures` - Retrieve all temperature sensor readings
+- `GET /api/temperatures` - Retrieve all temperature sensor with the latest reading
+- `GET /api/temperatures/:id` - Retrieve a specific temperature sensor by ID with all its readings

 ## Core Features